Horse Body Condition Score

 Horses can only eat 2.5 percent of their body weight in dry matter per day.
 Therefore, when feeding an emaciated or thin horse, feed a concentrate in addition to high-quality hay, like alfalfa.

 Teresa also recommends adding a fat source to their diet.
 Fat contains 2.25 times more energy than carbohydrates and will help pack on the pounds.
 There are many different fat sources, but the most common in the horse industry are vegetable oil and rice bran.

-Jason Shelton, Nutrena equine nutrition research manager, suggests feeding probiotics, a dietary supplement containing potentially beneficial bacteria or yeast, to increase the digestion of feed.
+Jason Shelton, the nutrition excellence director at Cargill Animal Health (parent company of AQHA Corporate Partner Nutrena), suggests feeding probiotics, a dietary supplement containing potentially beneficial bacteria or yeast, to increase the digestion of feed.
 He also says feeding horses separately two to three times per day will ensure that thin horses are getting the nutrients they need.

 “It generally takes about one month to change one point on the BCS scale,” Teresa says.
 “Make changes to the diet gradually to avoid microbial upset in the digestive tract.”

 How do you know if your horse is at the right body condition?